FIO-dataset/FishingVesselSAR/README.md

 ## Cite as

-**If you feel this dataset is useful, please cite as the following format.**
+**Please cite the following paper if you use FishingVesselSAR in your publications:**

 Y. Guan, X. Zhang, S. Chen, et al., "Fishing Vessel Classification in SAR Images using a Novel Deep Learning Model," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2023.3312766.

 ## Contact

 Copyright at the First Institute of Oceanography, Ministry of Natural Resources.

 Please contact us if you have any questions: xi.zhang@fio.org.cn (Prof. Zhang).